View the first monthly update from Director of Athletics Vic Cegles, highlighting 49er accomplishments and advancements.

 Generous $2 million donation by Debbie and Glen Bickerstaff made project possible

 Since coming to Long Beach State, Cegles has placed strong emphasis on resource acquisition targeting the annual fund, capital improvements, scholarship endowments, ticket sales and corporate sponsorships.
 He established what is now known as the Beach Athletic Club in 2006 and focused on centralizing annual giving.
 The reorganization has enabled teams to continue sport-specific solicitations and provide consistent recognition and benefits to donors.

-Cegles and 49er athletics have also contracted with Nelligan Sports Marketing, outsourcing all media and sponsorship rights with the national collegiate sales company.
-NSM spearheads a commitment to increasing corporate sponsorships and sales of season and individual game tickets for baseball and basketball.
+Cegles and Beach Athletics have also contracted with Learfield Sports Marketing, outsourcing all media and sponsorship rights with the national collegiate sales company.
+Learfield spearheads a commitment to increasing corporate sponsorships and sales of season and individual game tickets for baseball and basketball.
 Overall ticket revenues increased 15% in 2013-14, and Men's Basketball in particular has seen a massive rise in attendance, second in the Big West behind Hawai'i and featuring a prominent student section that has grown 118% since Cegles hired Dan Monson to coach the team.

 Diversity in the coaching and administrative staff is a fundamental goal and the athletics department was recognized under Cegles' leadership in 2008 as a national NCAA diversity winner.

-Competitively, in his seven seasons at the helm of the Long Beach State athletic department, the 49ers have won 28 conference championships, with 28 LBSU teams advancing to the NCAA Tournament.
+Competitively, in his eight seasons at the helm of the Long Beach State athletic department, the 49ers have won 31 conference championships, with 31 LBSU teams advancing to the NCAA Tournament.

 In 2012-13, the Sand Volleyball program, established under Cegles' tenure, captured Long Beach State's 7th National Championship with a victory over Pepperdine, as Long Beach State became the first program to hold a national championship in both indoor and outdoor volleyball.
-The Men's Basketball program once again captured the Big West regular season championship under Dan Monson, winning three-straight championships for the first time since the 1975-1977 seasons in basketball.
-Men's Track and Field and Women's Tennis also both won Big West titles, marking the second in three years for Men's Track and Field and the 10th consecutive year that the women's tennis program has won either the regular-season or Big West Tournament.
+The Men's Basketball program once again captured the Big West regular season championship under Dan Monson, winning three-straight championships for the first time since the 1975-1977 seasons.

 Cegles has reorganized and refocused the entire administrative staff, and also negotiated new contract extensions for men's basketball coach Dan Monson and women's volleyball coach Brian Gimmillaro.
 During his tenure, Cegles has also hired nine new head coaches in softball, water polo, men's and women's golf, men's and women's basketball, and baseball.